Sexual Harassment Disciplinary Training in Tennessee

 - Ongoing follow-up with HR and supervisory staff to monitor progress over a 90-day period

-Every session is strictly private, disciplinary in intent, and concerned with specific legal, behavioral, and organizational expectations-not just with general awareness.
-The trainers work one-on-one with the employees to ensure that the misconduct is fully understood and not repeated.
+Every session is strictly private, disciplinary in intent, and focused on specific legal, behavioral, and organizational expectations—not just general awareness.
+Trainers work one-on-one with employees to ensure the misconduct is fully understood and not repeated.

 Who Should Be Referred